hwalsuklee/tensorflow-generative-model-collections/README.md

 #### Conditional generation
 Each row has the same noise vector and each column has the same label condition.

+Without hyper-parameter tuning from mnist-version, ACGAN/infoGAN does not work well as compared iwth CGAN.
+ACGAN tends to fall into mode-collapse.
+infoGAN tends to ignore noise-vector.
+It results in that various style within the same class can not be represented.

 *Name* | *Epoch 1* | *Epoch 20* | *Epoch 40*
 :---: | :---: | :---: | :---: |
 CGAN | <img src = 'assets/fashion_mnist_results/conditional_generation/CGAN_epoch000_test_all_classes_style_by_style.png' height = '230px'> | <img src = 'assets/fashion_mnist_results/conditional_generation/CGAN_epoch019_test_all_classes_style_by_style.png' height = '230px'> | <img src = 'assets/fashion_mnist_results/conditional_generation/CGAN_epoch039_test_all_classes_style_by_style.png' height = '230px'>